JacopoBandoni/bio-search/README.md

 Then check out the documentation to look at the available commands (https://pier297.github.io/ProgettoBIO/) or look at demo.ipynb notebook to get an overview of potential use of the commands.

-Note: project done in collaboration with William Simoni & Pierpaolo Tarasco
+Note: project done in collaboration with William Simoni & Pierpaolo Tarasco.
+Implemented for the Computational Health Course 2022.